-His experience and expertise in the field of Marine and Fisheries, Bawah Reserve asked Dr. Aji Sularso as a consultant to build an eco-friendly resort on Pulau Bawah which is located in the south of the Anambas Islands, before then asking him to join as one of the directors.
+His experience and expertise in the field of Marine and Fisheries were integral in the establishment of Bawah Reserve.
+In the early stages, the resort asked Dr. Aji Sularso to become a consultant for the eco-friendly resort on Pulau Bawah which is located in the south of the Anambas Islands before asking him to join as one of the directors.

-“Green practices are very important to be applied in the hotel industry today, because the vision of society has changed.
-Looking for a vacation spot that is still preserved, even those that have not been touched and haven’t been visited by many people, has now become a lifestyle – and this can only be realized by applying the concept of ecotourism, “said retired Navy who had held a number of important positions in the Ministry of Ministry of Marine Affairs and Fishery.
+“Green practices are very important to be implemented in the hotel industry today, because the vision of society has changed.
+Looking for a vacation spot that is still preserved, even those that have not been touched and haven’t been visited by many people, has now become a lifestyle – and this can only be realized by applying the concept of ecotourism, “said retired Navy who has held a number of important positions in the Ministry of Marine Affairs and Fishery.

-“The local government, both at the provincial and district levels, has expressed full support for the efforts that will be made by the Bawah Anambas Foundation, but they must also be actively involved in making concrete programs that will have a direct impact on the community.”
+“The local government, both at the provincial and district levels, has expressed full support for the efforts that will be made by the Anambas Foundation, but they must also be actively involved in making concrete programs that will have a direct impact on the community,” told Sularso.